darkmoon810/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 ##### 7.3.2 Launch MFP dashboard and update adapter configurations
 Launch MFP Dashboard as below:
-  * In the [IBM Cloud dashboard](https://cloud.ibm.com/dashboard/), under `Cloud Foundry Services`, click on the `Mobile Foundation` service you created in [Step 7.2].
+  * In the [  Cloud dashboard](https://cloud. .com/dashboard/), under `Cloud Foundry Services`, click on the `Mobile Foundation` service you created in [Step 7.2].
 The service overview page that gets shown, will have the MFP dashboard embedded within it.
 You can also open the MFP dashboard in a separate browser tab by appending `/mfpconsole` to the *url* `https://mobilefoundation-xxxx-xxxxx.xx-xx.mybluemix.net`.
 >Example: `https://mobilefoundation-xxxx-xxxxx.xx-xx.mybluemix.net/mfpconsole`

 > NOTE: `username` & `password` can be found in `Service credentials` in step 7.2.